 For poker newbies who don’t know this tactic, it is best to fold when you have a poor hand, as you may just give away your secrets before having a chance to use them properly.

 By folding your hand, you can have a decent chance of a bluff without others at the table detecting it.
 Bluffing on every hand will not work either, as players with stronger hands will quickly be onto your tricks.

 A semi-bluff is a basic type of bluffing but offers more reliability when compared to the stone-cold bluff.

-With a semi-bluff, your hand has a realistic chance of winning, provided the dealer lays down some favorable cards.
+With a semi-bluff, your hand has a realistic chance of winning, provided the dealer lays down some favourable cards.
 With semi-bluffs, you have an outlet as your bluff could conceivably land you a win without forcing other players into submission.

 3. Quick Bluff

-Players typically use a quick bluff when the table is lukewarm, and nobody appears to be running away with a winning combination.
+Players typically use a quick bluff when the table is lukewarm and nobody appears to be running away with a winning combination.